feixuwu/document/README.md

  more detail document will need some time, here is the example project: https://1drv.ms/u/s!AvGg_PJlsZnwgbtBuiu3eY39fJrepA?e=1f8XNR

- ## know bugs:

-   4.25 ios package will crash when app start, to fix it:**copy the plugin from UE_4.25/Engine/Plugins/Marketplace/EasyAdsPro to project/Plugins/**. this problem will be fix in next few days.

  # New Feature:Custom Load and Custom Show(Pro only)